stu-smith/blender-exr-to-mp4/README.md

 # blender-exr-to-mp4

-Converts a ZIP of Blender EXR files into an MP4 video.
+Converts a set of Blender EXR files into an MP4 video.

 Why do we need to do this?
-When using Blender network rendering, the final output is a ZIP of EXR files.
+When using Blender network rendering, the final output is a set of EXR files.
 Unfortunately, those EXR files are multi-channel, and cannot be easily directly converted to an MP4, either with Blender, or with ffmpeg.

-This utility handles the entire workflow: downloading ffmpeg, downloading the ZIP, extracting, converting the EXRs to PNGs (with appropriate gamma-correction), and converting the PNGs to lossless MP4.
+This utility handles the entire workflow: downloading ffmpeg, downloading the EXRs, converting the EXRs to PNGs (with appropriate gamma-correction), and converting the PNGs to lossless MP4.

 Current limitations: